 Using XGA to learn intuitive genotype-to-phenotype models of the ABC transporter system

 The generalized linear models that were trained for each drug resistance phenotype do achieve the important goal of capturing a complex genotype-phenotype relationship, while also describing single-gene effects and genetic interactions.
 However, these models do not efficiently convey useful intuition about the system.
 Above, we manually reasoned that the observation of negative genetic interactions amongst a set of transporter genes suggests that each transporter is independently capable of drug efflux.
 Similarly, the manual application of classical epistasis analysis might lead us to conclude that the presence of one transporter can activate or repress another (either directly or indirectly).
 However, manually derived intuition from a complex system is laborious, error-prone, and potentially subjective.
 To more systematically derive intuitive models of the system from complex genotype-phenotype relationships, we developed a neural network model.

-We structured a neural network model (Methods, Figure 4A) to have three layers: 1) an input layer encoding the binary genotype (G) for each of the 16 targeted transporters; 2) a middle ‘hidden’ layer with values (A; ranging from 0 to 1) that estimate the activity of each of the 16 transporters; and 3) an output layer that quantitatively describes resistance (R; ranging from 0 to 1) to each of 16 drugs.
+We structured the neural network model (Methods, Figure 4A) to have three layers: 1) an input layer encoding the binary genotype (G) for each of the 16 targeted transporters; 2) a middle ‘hidden’ layer with values (A; ranging from 0 to 1) that estimate the activity of each of the 16 transporters; and 3) an output layer that quantitatively describes resistance (R; ranging from 0 to 1) to each of 16 drugs.
 To represent pairwise regulatory influence relationships between transporters, the links between genotype and activity layers have (initially unknown) weights (I), with positive weights where gene presence increases activity and negative weights where gene presence decreases activity.
-The links between activity and resistance layers have (also initially unknown) non-negative weights (E) that capture the extent to which each transporter can catalyze the efflux (or otherwise reduce the intracellular activity) of each drug.
-Using our complete set of drug resistance phenotypes for each genotype as training data, we learned the network weights using back-propagation with stochastic gradient descent (Methods).
+The links between activity and resistance layers have (initially unknown) E non-negative weights (E) that capture the extent to which each transporter can catalyze the efflux (or otherwise reduce the intracellular activity) of each drug.
+The model also allowed for offset terms for both A and R (Methods).
+Using our complete set of drug resistance phenotypes for each genotype as training data, we learned the network weights using back-propagation with stochastic gradient descent (see Methods).
 The cost function that was used to optimize network weights contained a penalty which acts to limit the number of non-zero weights, and has the effect of favoring more parsimonious models (Methods, Figure S8A-B).
 After the learning procedure, parsimonious models were further favored by setting non-zero weights to zero if they did not consistently depart from zero between repeated runs with different initial parameter settings, or if doing so did not cause a significant difference in model predictions (Methods).
-Training this model on an input dataset of 97,392 training examples (6,087 unique genotypes × 16 drugs), we learned an interpretable neural network with only 73 non-zero fitted parameters (6 I weights, 51 E weights, and 16 E bias terms).
+Training this model on an input dataset of 97,392 training examples (6,087 unique genotypes × 16 drugs), we learned an interpretable neural network with only 73 non-zero fitted parameters (6 I weights, 51 E weights, no A offset terms and 16 R offset terms).

+[Fritz stopped here]